-Mixtures in a group submission should contain the same components in the same concentration or concentration range, except for perfumes and fragrances components.
+Mixtures in a group submission should contain the same components in the same concentration or concentration range, except for perfumes components.
 Those components may only differ between the mixtures of the group under the conditions described below (point A.4.3 and B.3.1 of Annex VIII).
+The total concentration of the perfumes which differ in each
-The total concentration of all perfumes and fragrances in each mixture of the group cannot exceed 5%.
-In case the concentration of fragrances or perfumes in a mixture is above this threshold, the mixture cannot be included in the same group submission.

-The intention of this rule is to allow grouping of the mixtures only if their compositions are very similar (and hence the toxicological information does not vary).
-This means that for a maximum of 5% of the composition, the mixtures' compositions may differ in perfumes or/and fragrances content.
+- 40 - mixture of the group cannot exceed 5%.
+In case the concentration of the differing perfumes in 41 - 42 a mixture is above this threshold, the mixture cannot be included in the same group - 43 submission. - 44 The intention of this rule is to allow grouping of the mixtures only if their compositions are - very similar (and hence the toxicological information does not vary).
+This means that for a 45 - maximum of 5% of the composition, the mixtures' compositions may differ in perfumes 46 - 47 content. - 48 It is to be underlined that the calculation of the 5% threshold should take into account only the

-It is to be underlined that the 5% must include all the fragrances/perfumes in the mixture (i.e. regardless of whether they are present in all the mixtures of the group, or are those differing between the mixtures).
-In practice this means that if the mixtures contain common fragrances/perfumes indicated by chemical name or GPI, the 5% threshold will have to include those common fragrances/perfumes, leaving less than 5% for the varying fragrances/perfumes.

-The perfumes and fragrances contained in each mixture of the group must be given by providing a list to identify the perfumes or fragrances they contain, including their classification.
+- 1 perfumes in each mixture which vary from the others (i.e. which are not present in all the - 2 mixtures of the group, but in one or some of them).
+In practice this means that if the mixtures - 3 contain common perfumes indicated by chemical name or GPI, the 5% threshold does not refer - 4 to those common perfumes. - 5 The perfumes contained in each mixture of the group must be listed to identify the perfumes - 6 they contain, including their classification.